Elliptic-curve cryptography: History

-The NIST recommendation thus contains a total of five prime curves and ten binary curves.
-The curves were chosen for optimal security and implementation efficiency.
+In 1999, U.S. NIST recommended fifteen elliptic curves for use in the Digital Signature Standard.
+These curves were later specified in FIPS 186-4, which was superseded by FIPS 186-5 in 2023 and withdrawn in 2024.
+NIST moved its recommended elliptic-curve domain parameters to Special Publication 800-186.
+SP 800-186 includes previously recommended Weierstrass curves and two Edwards curves for EdDSA; it also deprecates binary-field curves and strongly recommends use of prime curves.

-At the RSA Conference 2005, the National Security Agency (NSA) announced Suite B, which exclusively uses ECC for digital signature generation and key exchange.
-The suite is intended to protect both classified and unclassified national security systems and information.
-National Institute of Standards and Technology (NIST) has endorsed elliptic curve cryptography in its Suite B set of recommended algorithms, specifically elliptic-curve Diffie–Hellman (ECDH) for key exchange and Elliptic Curve Digital Signature Algorithm (ECDSA) for digital signature.
-The NSA allows their use for protecting information classified up to top secret with 384-bit keys.
+At the RSA Conference 2005, the National Security Agency (NSA) announced Suite B, which used ECC for digital signature generation and key exchange.
+Suite B was later superseded by the Commercial National Security Algorithm Suite (CNSA), and NSA announced CNSA 2.0 as a quantum-resistant transition suite for national security systems.

-Recently, a large number of cryptographic primitives based on bilinear mappings on various elliptic curve groups, such as the Weil and Tate pairings, have been introduced.
-Schemes based on these primitives provide efficient identity-based encryption as well as pairing-based signatures, signcryption, key agreement, and proxy re-encryption.
+Since the early 2000s, cryptographic primitives based on bilinear mappings on various elliptic curve groups, such as the Weil and Tate pairings, have been studied.
+Schemes based on these primitives include identity-based encryption as well as pairing-based signatures, signcryption, key agreement, and proxy re-encryption.

 Elliptic curve cryptography is used successfully in numerous popular protocols, such as Transport Layer Security and Bitcoin.

 Security concerns

 In 2013, The New York Times stated that Dual Elliptic Curve Deterministic Random Bit Generation (or Dual_EC_DRBG) had been included as a NIST national standard due to the influence of NSA, which had included a deliberate weakness in the algorithm and the recommended elliptic curve.
 RSA Security in September 2013 issued an advisory recommending that its customers discontinue using any software based on Dual_EC_DRBG.
 In the wake of the exposure of Dual_EC_DRBG as "an NSA undercover operation", cryptography experts have also expressed concern over the security of the NIST recommended elliptic curves, suggesting a return to encryption based on non-elliptic-curve groups.

-Additionally, in August 2015, the NSA announced that it plans to replace Suite B with a new cipher suite due to concerns about quantum computing attacks on ECC.
+Additionally, in August 2015, the NSA announced that it planned to replace Suite B with a new cipher suite due to concerns about quantum computing attacks on ECC.
+NSA later published CNSA 2.0 guidance for a transition to quantum-resistant algorithms for national security systems.